All Aboard The Polar Express!

 Over 200,000 LED Christmas lights enhance stores, bridges and lamp poles, and the town’s 50-foot Christmas tree.
 The iconic red caboose on Caboose Corner provides a holiday-themed venue for group photos.

-Take time for a visit with the old Appalachian Toymaker, located in the Storytelling Center across the parking lot from the train depot.
-Watch the toymaker create handcrafted wooden toys and listen to a holiday story or two.
+Take time for a visit with the old Appalachian Toymaker, located in the Storytelling Center just down the tracks (behind the train museum) at 140 Fry Street.
+Watch the toymaker create handcrafted wooden toys on the front porch and listen to a holiday story or two in the evenings.

 Lodging options run from mom ‘n pop motels, to country inns and B&Bs to mountain cabins and small chain hotels.

 Bryson City is one hour west of Asheville, two hours from Knoxville and Greenville/Spartanburg, and three hours from Atlanta, Charlotte and Chattanooga.

 IN OUR BLOG…